 Up for a little scenic country side drive with your dog?
 Don’t miss Jamberoo and it’s well known locals’ and visitors’ pit stop, The Jamberoo Pub!
-Dogs are welcome not only at the beer garden but also inside the bar, so no need to worry about the occasional drop or two (from the sky or tap!).
+Dogs are welcome at the partly covered beer garden or at the fully covered front of the pub, so no need to worry about the occasional drop or two (from the sky or tap!).

 Wine growing in the region has flourished during the last 20 years or so to become one of the most essential wine areas in the NSW together with Hunter Valley and Mudgee.
 Luckily several cellar doors are also open for the four legged visitors.

 11 Coolangatta Road, Coolangatta

 Located only a few minutes drive from Berry towards Shoalhaven Heads, dog friendly Mountain Ridge Winery is a great option to stop for wine tasting or some lunch before (or after) hitting the beach.
 Stunning views of the rolling hills and paddocks forces you to drop any city life thoughts.
 Dog friendly beach at River Road Reserve in Shoalhaven Heads is only a few minutes away.

 B640 Princes Highway, Jaspers Brush

 Take in the fresh country side air and simply chillax.
 Silos Estate invites pets of ALL kinds to join their human parents for wine tasting in the beautiful premises in Jaspers Brush.
 They have had dogs, cats, horses and even a python visiting them in the past.